 London.
 1895.
 And the market has no cucumber sandwiches … not even for ready money!
 When Jack (“Earnest”) travels from the country to visit his friend Algernon (“Earnest”) at his flat in the city, marriage plots and “bunburying” abound, subverting customs and Lady Bracknell’s authority in Oscar Wilde’s trivial comedy for serious people: The Importance of Being Earnest.
 Directed by past STU Director of Drama and recent Order of Canada recipient Ilkay Silk, Wilde’s The Importance of Being Earnest runs in STU’s Black Box Theatre January 30-February 2, 2019 at 7:30pm with a Saturday matinée at 2:00pm. $10 regular / $5 students & seniors.

-AUDITIONS for The Trickster of Seville and His Stone Guest and No White Picket Fence are open to all!
-Just bring yourself and your enthusiasm to the Black Box on either Friday or Saturday.
+AUDITIONS for both productions are open to everyone on campus and off!
+Just bring yourself and your enthusiasm to the Black Box Theatre on either Friday or Saturday.
 No preparation or sign-up required.
 Wear comfortable clothing and shoes.
-Monologue/scenes will be provided.
+Monologues, scenes, or other readings will be provided.

-Theatre St. Thomas is STU’s flagship extra-curricular theatre company.
-Producing theatre for over 60 years (and more than 45 years as “TST”), we have been at home in the Black Box Theatre since it was built.
-Working under the professional direction of STU faculty and staff, students act and work backstage alongside fellow students, STU alumni, and members of the Fredericton theatre community to learn and develop their stage skills in a fun and enriching experiential, cross-disciplinary environment.
+Theatre St. Thomas (TST) is STU’s flagship extra-curricular theatre company.
+Producing theatre for over 60 years (and more than 45 years as ‘TST’), we have been at home in the Black Box Theatre since it was built in 1993.
+Working under the professional direction of faculty and staff at St. Thomas, students act and work backstage alongside fellow students, STU alumni, and members of the Fredericton theatre community to learn and develop their stage skills in an educational, fun, and enriching experiential and cross-disciplinary environment.